mvmolloy/milestone-project-1/README.md

 #### Mockup

 ## FEATURES
-**[Bootstrap ScrollSpy](https://getbootstrap.com/docs/4.0/components/scrollspy/)** to aid navigation throughout the page.
+**Bootstrap ScrollSpy** aids navigation throughout the page by changing the font colour of the active nav link.
 **Navbar Collapse & Toggle** for smaller screen sizes.
 **Download CV** downloads my cv to a users default download file.
 **Section Collapse & Expand** for client stories on mobile devices.
 **Contact Form** with fields for Name, Phone Number, Email Address and Message.
 All require an input and phone and email fields require this in the correct format.
 **Social links** to my Github, LinkedIn, Twitter and Facebook profiles, displayed as icons in the footer and open in a new tab, along with another link to download my CV.

 #### Future Features